-We have directly invested over \$11 billion to acquire certain wireless spectrum licenses and related assets.
-These wireless spectrum licenses are subject to certain interim and final build-out requirements, as well as certain renewal requirements.
-In March 2017, we notified the FCC that we planned to deploy a narrowband IoT network on certain of these wireless licenses, which was to be the first phase of our network deployment ("First Phase").
-We expected to complete the First Phase by March 2020, with subsequent phases to be completed thereafter.
-In light of, among other things, certain developments related to the Sprint-TMUS merger, during the first quarter 2020, we determined that the revision of certain of our build-out deadlines was probable and, therefore, we no longer intended to complete our narrowband IoT deployment.
-As a result, during the first quarter 2020, we impaired certain assets that would not be utilized in our 5G broadband network deployment ("5G Network Deployment"), resulting in a \$253 million non-cash impairment charge in "Impairment of longlived assets" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
-We have issued RFI/Ps to various vendors in the wireless industry as we move forward with our 5G Network Deployment.
-We currently expect expenditures for our wireless projects to be between \$250 million and \$500 million during 2020, excluding capitalized interest.
-We currently expect expenditures for our 5G Network Deployment to be approximately \$10 billion, excluding capitalized interest.
-We will need to make significant additional investments or partner with others to, among other things, commercialize, build-out, and integrate these licenses and related assets, and any additional acquired licenses and related assets; and comply with regulations applicable to such licenses.
-Depending on the nature and scope of such commercialization, build-out, integration efforts, and regulatory compliance, any such investments or partnerships could vary significantly.
+Prior to starting our 5G Network Deployment, we notified the FCC in March 2017 that we planned to deploy a narrowband IoT network on certain of these wireless licenses, which we expected to complete by March 2020, with subsequent phases to be completed thereafter.
+In light of, among other things, certain developments related to the Sprint/T-Mobile merger, during the first quarter 2020, we determined that the revision of certain of our build-out deadlines was probable and, therefore, we no longer intended to complete our narrowband IoT deployment.
+The FCC issued an Order effectuating the build-out deadline changes contemplated above on September 11, 2020.
+During the first quarter 2020, we impaired certain assets that would not be utilized in our 5G Network Deployment, resulting in a \$253 million non-cash impairment charge in "Impairment of long-lived assets" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).

-In addition, as we consider our options for the commercialization of our wireless spectrum, we will incur significant additional expenses and will have to make significant investments related to, among other things, research and development, wireless testing and wireless network infrastructure.
-We may also determine that additional wireless spectrum licenses may be required to commercialize our wireless business and to compete with other wireless service providers.
-See Note 2 and Note 10 for further information.
+We will need to make significant additional investments or partner with others to, among other things, complete our 5G Network Deployment and further commercialize, build-out and integrate these licenses and related assets and any additional acquired licenses and related assets, as well as to comply with regulations applicable to such licenses.
+Depending on the nature and scope of such activities, any such investments or partnerships could vary significantly.
+In addition, as we complete our 5G Network Deployment we will incur significant additional expenses and will have to make significant investments related to, among other things, research and development, wireless testing and wireless network infrastructure.
+We may also determine that additional wireless spectrum licenses may be required to complete our 5G Network Deployment and to compete with other wireless service providers.
+See Note 2 and Note 11 for further information.